benycze/python-file-set-sorter/README.md

 You can get more inforamtion about the tool using the `--help` option:

 ```
-python3 sorter.py --help
-usage: sorter.py [-h] --unique-files UNIQUE_FILES [UNIQUE_FILES ...]
-                 --other-files OTHER_FILES [OTHER_FILES ...] [--strip STRIP]
-                 [--debug]

-Process two sets of files and search for a unique files in the start group.The
+Process two sets of files and search for a unique files in the start group.
-program tries to find a unique files in Set A that are not in the Set B.The
+The program tries to find a unique files in Set A that are not in the Set B.
-format of input data is a text file where each file is on a line ending with a
+The format of input data is a text file where each file is on a line ending
-\n character.
+with a \n character.
 Empty lines are filtered out.
-The format of unique files can
+The format of unique files
-contain the strip value which removes the first n paths from each analyzed
+can contain the strip value which removes the first n paths from each analyzed
 files.
-The value can be definedglobally or localy per file in the form
+The value can be defined globally or localy per file in the form
 FILE:STRIP, where the file is a file path and STRIP is the strip value.The
 default value (passed via the --strip argumnet) is assined iff the STRIP value
 is not defined.
 Another possibility is to define a strip value directly in a
-file as the first line of the file where the format is STRIP=value, wherethe
+file as the first line of the file where the format is STRIP=value, where the
 value is a positive integer.
 The value inside the file has a bigger priority
 than value passed by in the argument.